(This is a guest post by Lukas Fittl — a fellow Lean practitioner and Spark59er.)

 - Design Studio: Collaboration tool to evaluate ideas and prototypes as a group

-- Many others: Rapid Prototyping, KJ technique, Mental Models, Customer Journey Maps, empathy maps, behavioural variables & many more in the 500startups Lean UX Bootcamp slides
+- Many others: Rapid Prototyping, KJ technique, Mental Models, Customer Journey Maps, empathy maps, behavioral variables & many more in the 500startups Lean UX Bootcamp slides

 If you’d like to learn in more detail how design techniques can be applied to startups, take a look at this Case Study by Mike Krieger from Instagram: